jancerman/Home/Guidelines for SDK developers.md

 ### Analytics

-We strongly recommend that the SDK sends a `X-KC-SDKID` header with each request to the API.
-The value of the header should be formatted like this `<SDK package origin>;<SDK name>;<SDK version>`.
-For example, for the version 9 of the [Delivery .NET SDK](https://github.com/Kentico/delivery-sdk-net), the header value would be `nuget.org;KenticoCloud.Delivery;9.0.0`.
+To gauge how much your SDK is used, we strongly recommend that the SDK sends a `X-KC-SDKID` header with each request to the API.
+The value of the header should be formatted like this `<SDK package origin>;<SDK name>;<SDK version>`, for example, `nuget.org;KenticoCloud.Delivery;9.0.0` for version 9 of the [Delivery .NET SDK](https://github.com/Kentico/delivery-sdk-net).

+This way we can identify the requests coming from your SDK and later provide you with information about its usage.

 ### Requesting latest content